s4nchez/hugo_site/content/posts/2021-02-28-kotlin-adoption-on-server-side.md

 It's also hard to experience the benefits of Kotlin until trying on a real project, and introducing a new language, even as an experiment, can cause a lot of anxiety.

-In those cases, we recommend ["Learning on the Job"][deming] (in the form of coding dojos, brown-bag sessions, etc.) to create a safe environment where this kind of learning can happen.
+In those cases, we recommend ["Learning on the Job"][deming] (in the form of coding dojos, brown-bag sessions, etc.) to create a safe environment where this kind of experimentation can happen.

 This approach allows the team to assess both their use of Java and if it's worth investing in Kotlin.